solital/documentation/docs/docs/environment-variables.md

 MAIL_PORT=""
 ```

-- Variables used in encryption.
+* Variables used in encryption.
 It is recommended that you add new values to these variables.

 ```bash
 FIRST_SECRET="first_secret"
 SECOND_SECRET="second_secret"
 ```

+## Checking project status

+To check the status of Solita, you can run the `php vinci status` command.
+This command checks whether there are variables that have not been configured correctly.

+## Using other components

+If you don't want to use the `Dotenv` class, you can use other libraries like [vlucas/phpdotenv](https://packagist.org/packages/vlucas/phpdotenv).